aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 `--region <value>`

 The AWS Region in which to register the extension\.
 If no Region is specified, the extension is registered in the default region\.

+`--profile <value>`

+The AWS profile to use\.
+If no profile is specified, the CloudFormation CLI applies credentials specified in the [Boto3 credentials chain](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)\.

 `--role-arn <value>`